bruin-data/bruin/templates/gsheet-bigquery/README.md

-# Bruin - GSheet to DuckDB
+# Bruin - GSheet to BigQuery

 This pipeline is a simple example of a Bruin pipeline that copies data from GSheet to BigQuery.
 It demonstrates how to use the `bruin` CLI to build and run a pipeline.

 The pipeline includes two sample assets already:
-- `gsheet_raw.customers`: A simple ingestr asset that copies a table from GSheet to DuckDB
+- `gsheet_raw.customers`: A simple ingestr asset that copies a table from GSheet to BigQuery

 ## Setup
 The pipeline already includes an empty `.bruin.yml` file, fill it with your connections and environments.
 You can read more about connections [here](https://bruin-data.github.io/bruin/connections/overview.html).